ncw/cwtool/README.md

 ### Synopsis

-Fetch RSS and turn it into morse code

-This fetches an RSS feed parses it and sends the items as morse code.
+This fetches an RSS feed parses it and plays the items as Morse code.

-Here are some examples of RSS feeds.
+Here are some examples of RSS feeds which can be passed to the `--url` flag.
 These are easy to find - just search for the name of the publication + RSS.

     http://feeds.bbci.co.uk/news/uk/rss.xml
     http://www.nytimes.com/services/xml/rss/nyt/HomePage.xml